 Governor Abbott Mobilizes State Resources As Severe Weather, Flash Flooding Threaten Texas

-Governor Greg Abbott today directed the Texas Division of Emergency Management (TDEM) to mobilize state resources in anticipation of severe weather and flash flooding that is expected to impact areas of Texas beginning today through Wednesday.
-Threats from the severe storms moving across the state are expected to bring large hail, damaging winds, flash flooding, and the potential for tornadoes.
+Governor Greg Abbott today directed the Texas Division of Emergency Management (TDEM) to mobilize state resources in anticipation of severe weather and flash flooding that is expected to impact areas of Texas beginning Monday afternoon into the early morning hours of Tuesday.
+Threats from the severe storms moving across Central, North, and East Texas could bring large hail, damaging winds, flash flooding, and the potential for tornados.
 Additionally, the state continues to support firefighting efforts in response to wildfires across Texas.

-The following state assets have been mobilized for activation in response to severe weather:
+The following state assets have been mobilized in support of the severe weather response:

-- Texas A&M Engineering Extension Service – Texas A&M Task Force One and Texas Task Force Two: Boat Squads to support water rescue operations
+- Texas A&M Engineering Extension Service (Texas A&M Task Force One and Texas Task Force Two): Two Urban Search and Rescue Teams and four Swiftwater Boat Squads

-- Texas Parks and Wildlife Department: Boat Teams to support water rescue operations
+- Texas Parks and Wildlife Department: Texas Game Warden Swiftwater Boat Rescue Teams

-- Texas Department of State Health Services: Emergency Medical Task Force (EMTF) severe weather packages
+- Texas Department of State Health Services: Texas Emergency Medical Task Force Severe Weather Packages

 The Texas State Emergency Operations Center (SOC) is activated at Level II Escalated Response in support of severe weather.